yulinyige/express/Contributing.md

 ### Other Helpful Hints:

-  - it is a good idea to turn on DEBUG to get the next level information
+  - it is a good idea to turn on `DEBUG=*` (see https://www.npmjs.com/package/debug) to get the next level information
   - it is also a good idea to do live debugging to follow the control flow
   - review the full list of issue backlog, make some categorization convenient to your way of work:
     - new, unattended issues